 Financial support for graduate work abroad is available from a number of sources.
 The Fulbright U.S. Student Program is one source of support for graduate study or research abroad and CU-Boulder fares well in these annual competitions.
-Nancy Vanacore (firstname.lastname@example.org; 303-492-6016) is the primary Fulbright advisor for our campus.
-Current CU-Boulder students must apply for Fulbright grants through OIE.
-We will also work with our alumni.
-The Fulbright deadline is once a year; early in the fall semester.
+Current CU-Boulder students who wish to apply for a Fulbright should contact Deborah Viles (email@example.com) at the Top Scholarship Office.

 The Office of International Education also has resource books and announcements of other fellowships and grants for graduate research in other countries.
 If you wish to promote international study, you are welcome to discuss possible opportunities for your students with the OIE staff at any time.

 In pursuing opportunities abroad for graduate students, there are certain restrictions or limitations to keep in mind.
 Linguistic ability is probably the most important single element to consider regarding foreign study for graduate students.
 International fellowships and grants inevitably require the recipient to have an adequate command of the host country language.
-Without adequate knowledge of the language, students will not move efficiently toward the completion of their dissertations or theses.
 If a department hopes to establish a continuing exchange of graduate students with a country where the native language is not English, the department might want to consider a rigorous international language requirement for its own program.

 We also need to keep in mind the limitations on the number of credit hours from another institution that can be counted toward a graduate degree at CU-Boulder.
 Most graduates who go abroad for academic work have already completed necessary course work and wish to go abroad to do thesis or dissertation research.